rnestler/rnestler.github.io-source/content/articles/2016/2016-05-25_debugging_with_vim_and_conquegdb.rst

 :summary: Using vim together with Conque-GDB to debug Rust and C/C++ code.

-While I use debuggers quite a lot at work in IDEs such as VisualStudio, PyCharm or QtCreator (Of course all configured to use vim-like keybindings), I seldom use them when working on my side projects.
+While I use debuggers quite a lot at work in IDEs such as VisualStudio, PyCharm or QtCreator (of course all configured to use vim-like keybindings), I seldom use them when working on my side projects.

 This is maybe due to the fact, that for my side project I mainly use vim